 New Mexico Arts and the Military

-What is Arts and the Military?
+NM Arts and the Military

 The Arts & The Military Initiative is deeply rooted in New Mexico Arts’ mission to ensure the arts are central to the lives of New Mexicans.
-New Mexico has 141,558 veterans residing in the state with military retirees in all 33 counties.
+New Mexico has 141,558 veterans residing in the state with militaryretirees in all 33 counties.
 8.8% of the adults in the state are veterans, a higher percentage than neighboring states and the 12th largest veteran-to-adult population in the United States.
 21 New Mexico counties have a veteran population where half are over age 65.
 New Mexico is also home to 11,458 veterans who are between the ages of 18 and 34.
 31,371 are age 35 to 54.

 New Mexico Arts and The Military Program Goals